Aaditya-Singh/Low-Shot-Robustness/README.md

 ## Datasets
 * Please refer to [WiSE-FT](https://github.com/mlfoundations/wise-ft/blob/master/datasets.md) for downloading the datasets.
-* `root_path` and `image_folder` fields in the [config yamls](https://github.com/Aaditya-Singh/Low-Shot-Robustness/tree/main/configs) should be set accordingly for training and evaluation.
+* `root_path` and `image_folder` fields in the [config yamls](https://github.com/Aaditya-Singh/Low-Shot-Robustness/tree/main/configs) should be set accordingly.
+* The low-shot subsets used in the paper for different datasets can be found in the [subsets](https://github.com/Aaditya-Singh/Low-Shot-Robustness/tree/main/subsets) folder.

 ## Standard models (pre-trained on ImageNet)